NativeScript/nativescript-sdk-examples-ng/app/text-field/overview.md

-TextField allows you to type text in your app.
-I case you want to use some field for typing a password or some other personal information you could secure the content by setting `secure` property to true.
+The TextField component allows you to type text in your app.
+The TextField has attributes such as `secure` for handling password fields, and `pipes` for specifying the text format the control should use.
-Another useful feature for Angular2 project is using `pipes`, which could help you to specify the text format.